-8.7515.C Counseling Services Inclusions
+8.75165.C Counseling Services Inclusions

 - 1. Counseling is available to the Member's Family and support network in conjunction with the Member if they: a) have a significant role in supporting the Member or b) live with or provide care to the Member.
-"Family" and "support network" includes a Parent, spouse, child, relative, foster family, inlaws, or other person who may have significant ongoing interaction with the Member. - 2.
+"Family" and "support network" includes a Parent, spouse, child, relative, foster family, in-laws, or other person who may have significant ongoing interaction with the Member. - 2.
 Services may be provided in the Member's residence, in community settings, or in the provider's office. - 3.
 Intervention may be provided in either a group or individual setting: however, charges for group and individual therapy shall reflect differences. - 4.
-All counseling services must be documented in the Person-Centered Support Plan and must be provided by individuals or agencies approved as providers of Waiver Services by the Department.

-- 5. Family training/counseling must be carried out for the direct benefit of the Members of the HCBS-BI program. - 6.
+The need for Aall eCounseling eServices must be documented in the Person-Centered Support Plan. - All Counseling Services and must be provided by individuals or aenrolled HCBS Provider Agencies approved as providers of Waiver Services by the Department. - 56.
+Family training/counseling must be carried out for the direct benefit of the Members of the HCBS-Brain Injury program. - 6.
 Family training is considered an integral part of the continuity of care in transition to home and community environments.
-Services are directed towards instruction about treatment regimens and use of equipment specified in the Person-Centered Support Plan and shall include updates as may be necessary to safely maintain the Member at home. - 7.
+Services are directed towards instruction about treatment regimens and use of equipment specified in the Person-Centered Support Planservice plan and shall include updates as may be necessary to safely maintain the Member at home. - 7.
 The service is limited to thirty 30 visits of individual, group, family, or a combination of counseling services.
-The Department may authorize additional units based on needs identified in the Person-Centered Support Plan.
+The Department may authorize additional units based on needs identified in the Person-Centered Support Plan or service plan.

-8.7515.D Counseling Services Exclusions and Limitations
+8.75165.D Counseling Services Exclusions and Limitations

-1. Family training is not available to individuals who are employed to care for the Member.
+Family training is not available to individuals who are employed to care for the Member.

-8.7515.E Counseling Services Provider Agency Requirements
+8.75165.E Counseling Services Provider Agency Requirements

-- Professionals providing counseling services must hold the appropriate license or certification for their discipline according to state law or federal regulations and represent one of the following professional categories: Licensed Clinical Social Worker, Certified Rehabilitation Counselor, Licensed Professional Counselor, or Licensed Clinical Psychologist.
-Master's or doctoral level counselors who meet experiential and educational requirements but lack the certification or credentialing as described above, may submit their professional qualifications via curriculum vitae or resume for consideration. - All professionals applying as providers of counseling services must demonstrate or document a minimum of two years of experience in providing counseling to Members with a Brain Injury and their families.
+- 1. Professionals providing Counseling Services must hold the appropriate license or certification for their discipline according to state law or federal regulations and represent one of the following professional categories: Licensed Clinical Social Worker, Certified Rehabilitation Counselor, Licensed Professional Counselor, or Licensed Clinical Psychologist.
+Master's or doctoral level counselors who meet experiential and educational requirements but lack the certification or credentialing as described above, may submit their professional qualifications via curriculum vitae or resume for consideration. - 2.
+All professionals applying as PProvider Agencies of eCounseling eServices must demonstrate or document a minimum of two years of experience in providing counseling to Members with a Brain Injury and their families.

-8.7515.F Counseling Services Reimbursement
+8.75165.F Counseling Services Reimbursement

-1. Reimbursement will be on an hourly basis per type of counseling service as established by the Department.
-There are three distinct counseling services allowable under BI counseling services including Family Counseling, Individual Counseling, and Group Counseling.
+Reimbursement will be on an hourly basis per type of counseling service as established by the Department.
+There are three distinct counseling services allowable under Brain Injury eCounseling sServices including Family Counseling, Individual Counseling, and Group Counseling.

-8.7516 Day Habilitation
+8.75176 Day Habilitation

-8.7516.A Day Habilitation Eligibility
+8.75176.A Day Habilitation Eligibility